dataviscourse/tutorials/lectures/lecture-svg.md

 Finally, **SVG style attributes are not the same as HTML style attributes**.
 For example, to color a `<div>`, we would use the `background-color` css attribute, but to color an SVG circle, we use the `fill` attribute.

-This inconsistency is propagted to things like the HTML `title` attribute, which doesn't work in SVG, but instead you have to use a [`title`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/title) element:
+This inconsistency is propagated to things like the HTML `title` attribute, which doesn't work in SVG, but instead you have to use a [`title`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/title) element:

 {% include code.html id="svg_title" file="svg_title.html" code="" %}

 ### Ellipse

-Ane [Ellipse](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/ellipse) is specified by position, a radius in x and a radius in y:
+An [Ellipse](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/ellipse) is specified by position, a radius in x and a radius in y:

 {% include code.html id="svg_ellipse" file="svg_ellipse.html" code="" %}